-1 applied research program launched in the area of biodiversity (BIG: Biodiversity Impulse Group), see 3.3.2
+1 applied research program launched in the area of biodiversity (BIC: Biodiversity Impulse Group), see 3.3.2

-Teams mobilized to strengthen our societal contributions and engage our ecosystem in sustainable transformation to drastically reduce operational carbon emissions by 2030;
+Teams mobilized to strengthen our societal contributions and engage our ecosystem in sustainable transformation

 Axe 5: Innovation portfolio

 The acceleration of the operational implementation of innovations entails the appropriation of the approach (process, tool, governance, etc.) by all of Gecina's departments.
 The innovation projects in the portfolio in 2023 were very diverse and addressed the main transformation challenges: